What You'll Find On This Page

 What Makes Vela Luka Special

 Vela Luka is the largest town on the island of Korčula.
 It has a deep sheltered bay with tranquil inlets and tiny islets.
-Vela Luka has 2.671 sunshine hours, which is the highest for the whole of the Adriatic and the warmest temperature on the Mediterranean – even higher than Hvar, Dubrovnik,
+Vela Luka has 2.671 sunshine hours, which is the highest for the whole of the Adriatic and the warmest temperature on the Mediterranean – even higher than Hvar, Dubrovnik, Nice and Naples.

-And if all that great beach friendly environment doesn’t lure you in, maybe the history will – the life and culture of the Mediterranean region can be traced through archeological finds from Vela Špilja.
+And if all that great beach friendly environment doesn’t lure you in, maybe the history will – the life and culture of the Mediterranean region can be traced through archaeological finds from Vela Špilja.

 Island of Šolta